bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 def flush_pending_input() -> None
 ```

-Release a held partial prefix that never became a mouse report.
+Release a held incomplete sequence that never completed.

-A lone ESC keypress matches the start of the mouse-report prefix, so
+A lone ESC keypress looks like a sequence prefix, so the parser holds
-handle_input buffers it; when no follow-up arrives within an input-loop
+it; when no follow-up arrives within an input-loop tick it was a real
-tick it was a real ESC and must reach the child.
+ESC and must reach the child.

 <a id="bittty.terminals.stdio.StdioTerminal.handle_resize"></a>